-No. Environmental/ Activity Project Phase Impact Mitigation Measures Responsible Monitoring indicators Responsible Annual Cost 1 Social Impact Location Party for Party for monitoring (USD) facility Implementation demolition wastes in place c) Communities shall be informed of the plan to decommission and shall be sensitized on potential impacts Community engagement reports 27.
-Occupational health and Lifting, working at Construction and All project sites a) The contractor should have in place a Health Contractor and HSE Policy and Plan MWE, NEMA, MoLGSD 30,000 safety of workers hights, transportation etc Operation b) and Safety Policy and Action Plan, addressing workers' occupational health and safety issues, workers' welfare and working conditions in line with the Occupational Health and Safety Act of 2006, and World Bank Group EHS general Guidelines, and the EHS guidelines for water projects The Contractor should have HSE induction for all workers, and undertake daily tool box Operator Safety Induction records PPE isuance records Traffic Management Plan DLGs meetings prior to works, including work at heights c) Ensure adequate provision of PPEs (gloves, safety shoes, safety belts, overalls and goggles), as well as continuous awareness on the need for use of PPEs and enforcement of usage d) Ensure good housekeeping practices on site (have all equipment, materials, containers well stacked or stored) to avoid trips and falls on site e) The movement of hazardous liquid chemicals will be done on drip trays to avoid spillage to the ground f) All workers on sites should be well trained on the risks and their tasks g) Workers should regularly be taken through safety drills and emergency preparedness training allowing for quick and efficient responses to accidents that could result in human injury or damage to the environment. h) First aid facilities should be provided on site and accessible to all personnel.
-It should among others contain rubber gloves, bandages, pain killers and cotton wool to cater for minor accident victim. i) Fence off equipment storage areas and camp sites to discourage idlers to the sites j) The contractor and Operator to have in place a traffic management plan, and guidelines for drivers to avoid accidents.
-28. Labour issues and employee conduct Employment Interreations among workers and Construction and Operation All project sites a) drivers to avoid accidents.
-Contractor to have in place a Labour Force Management Plan, in line with the Labour Act and OHS Act, Labour Force Management Plan Contractor and Operator Labour force management plan MWE, NEMA, MoLGSD, DLGs 20,000 communities to address issues of workers' welfare, child Workers contracts labour, workers code of conduct, sexual harassment among workers, compensation in cases of accidents, payments and contracts, a grievance management mechanism Workers code of conduct b) All workers to have contracts Workers Grievance c) Persons seeking employment will have to be screened, including references from the local Council Chairpersons of their villages of origin before engagement Management System d) To mitigate negative impacts arising from recruitment of labour from distant places, the contractor should hire local labour mainly. e) Both men and women will be given equal employment opportunities and that there will be fair treatment and non-discrimination
+No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Responsible Party for monitoring Annual Cost 1 (USD) Communities shall be informed of the plan to ecommission and shall be sensitized on otential impacts demolition wastes in place Community engagement reports PPE issuance record 27.
+Occupational health and safety of workers Lifting, working at hights, transportation etc Construction Operation and All project sites Contractor and Operator of National Plan, addressing vorkers' occupational health and safety issues, vorkers' welfare and working conditions in ne with the Occupational Health and Safety ket of 2006, and World Bank Group EHS eneral Guidelines, and the EHS guidelines for vater projects he Contractor should have HSE induction for II workers, and undertake daily tool box neetings prior to works, including work at eights insure adequate provision of PPEs (gloves, afety shoes, safety belts, overalls and oggles), as well as continuous awareness on ne need for use of PPEs and enforcement of sage insure good housekeeping practices on site nave all equipment, materials, containers well tacked or stored) to avoid trips and falls on ite he movement of hazardous liquid chemicals will be done on drip trays to avoid spillage to ne ground all workers on sites should be well trained on ne risks and their tasks Workers should regularly be taken through afety drills and emergency preparedness raining allowing for quick and efficient esponses to accidents that could result in uman injury or damage to the environment.
+First aid facilities should be provided on site and accessible to all personnel.
+It should mong others contain rubber gloves, bandages, ain killers and cotton wool to cater for minor cocident victim.
+The contractor and Operator to have in place a raffic management plan, and guidelines for rivers to avoid accidents.
+HSE Policy and Plan Safety Induction records PPE isuance records Traffic Management Plan MWE, NEMA, MoLGSD, DLGs 30,000 28.
+Labour issues and employee conduct Employment Interreations among workers and communities Construction and Operation All project sites Contractor to have in place a Labour Force Management Plan, in line with the Labour Act and OHS Act.
+Labour Force Management Plan of address issues of workers' welfare, child abour, workers code of conduct, sexual arassment among workers, compensation in asses of accidents, payments and contracts, a rievance management mechanism all workers to have contracts fersons seeking employment will have to be creened, including references from the local council Chairpersons of their villages of origin efore engagement of mitigate negative impacts arising from ecruitment of labour from distant places, the ontractor should hire local labour mainly.
+Both men and women will be given equal equal equal mployment opportunities and that there will e fair treatment and non-discrimination Labour force management plan Workers contracts Workers code of conduct Workers Grievance Management System MWE, NEMA, MoLGSD, DLGs 20,000